stormchaserroleplaying/stormchaserRPG/Talents/Warlock/index.md

 ### Eldritch Invocations
 #### **Cost:** 5 Character Points<br>**Prerequisite:** 1 Warlock Talent
-Content
+*In your study of occult lore, fragments of forbidden knowledge that imbue you with an abiding magical ability.*

+You gain an eldritch invocations of your choice.
+Your invocation options are detailed [here](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Warlock/Invocations/).
+As you gain Character Points, you may purchase additional invocations.
+If an eldritch invocation has prerequisites, you must meet them to learn it.
+You can learn the invocation at the same time that you meet its prerequisites.

+Additionally, when you gain a new talent in this class or a spellcasting talent, you can choose one of the invocations you know and replace it with another invocation that you could learn, provided they share the same Character Point cost.

 ### Pact Boon
 #### **Cost:** 5 Character Points<br>**Prerequisite:** Eldritch Invocations
-Your otherworldly patron bestows a gift upon you for your loyal service.
+*Your otherworldly patron bestows a gift upon you for your loyal service.*

 You gain one of the following features of your choice.

 #### Pact of the Blade
 You can use an action to create a pact weapon in your empty hand.
 You can choose the form that this melee weapon takes each time that you create it (see the [Weapons](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/) section for weapon options).
 You are gain +1d to hit with this weapon while you wield it.
 The weapon counts as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.